 This product is natural and unfiltered, so the presence of sediment is normal.

-Ingredients: pure juice of green grapes from Perigord.
+Ingredients: green grapes juice from Perigord.